 Fantastic!
 You understand the value of social media for your business and have your pages set up.
 Now what?
 Take the time to do it right so you don't have to make the time to do it over!
 Creating a growing and engaged community – the kind that rewards you with increased organic reach – is a strategic imperative, not tactical.
 Our Social Media Assistant service does this thoroughly, and thoughtfully.
 A great social media presence begins with great content.
 Many businesses stop here.
 But, while great content essential, it is only the start.
 The following is a “soup to nuts” checklist of the things that need to be done to be successful using social media for business.
 It is also a list of all of the services our Social Media Assistant service takes care of for you to guarantee your social community growth and engagement.
 Know your audience.
 First, consider that your interests may not be the same as your customers' and prospects'.
 This is important as it is your customers and prospects that you want to engage.
 The closer we match their interests, the more likely they are to engage with your posts.That's why we always check out the pages and interests that our community members are engaging with.
 This helps hone your content strategy for maximum impact.
 Post regularly.
 Our research tells us that the best practice for businesses is to post content at least 5X a week.
 It's also important to post no more than 2-3 times a day or your posts turn into "white noise" and won't get the attention – and engagement – you desire.
 Our service taps into curated content that will resonate with your community...and beyond.
 Promoting posts is a must: That's because only 3-5% of your audience will organically see those posts.
 We know how to target these promotions so that your community is not only engaged, it's growing!
 Use trusted content sources.
 While it's great that businesses create original content, nothing has quite the cache, trust or credibility of an article done by the Harvard Business Review, Wall Street Journal, or Journal of the American Medical Association - depending on your business category of course.
 The trusted content we use ensures you build a trusting relationship with your prospects and customers.
 Make sure your targeting criteria are on point.
 This is closely related to "know your audience" – we target your content so that it appears in the newsfeeds, or on the pages, of people who are likely to be interested in you and your products or services.
 Behavioral targeting identifies people who are currently researching what you have to sell or offer.
 Demographic targeting puts your message in front of people who meet your location, age, gender and income requirements.
 Social channels must mesh with your target audience.
 Looking for college students?
 Look to Twitter.
 Looking for female hobbyists?
 Look to Pinterest.
 Our service knows just where to look – and go – to grow your community and increase engagement.
 Click here [...]

 Social Media offers businesses a rich, and sometimes confusing, selection of platforms to choose from.
 Some social platforms are considered "mandatory" and others have specific demographics that make them better suited to some businesses than others.
 How do you know which platforms are right for you?
 At Engage121 we've been managing social media for businesses since 2008.
 Last year we developed a social media concierge service – Social Media Assistant – that knows how to optimize and manage a business's social presence.
 Here's where we start: Across all platforms: We ensure messaging, contact information, and photos are consistent across all platforms: Profile descriptions should be as close to identical as possible across all platforms.
 For Facebook, LinkedIn and Google+ they can be.
 Twitter, Instagram, and Pinterest all have a 160 character limit, which will constrain the description.
-Bottom line: we make sure your profile descriptions follow best practices to optimize your social branding.
+Bottom line, by simply understanding how kennected can help you, we make sure your profile descriptions follow best practices to optimize your social branding.
 Contact information should be explicit – i.e., we make sure people don't have to ask for your phone number, address or website.
 Since we're putting all this energy into getting “found” on social we make it as easy as possible.
 Profile pictures should project a professional image.
 We choose a high-quality photo that visually represents your business.
 Logos work, but for many professionals such as realtors, doctors, attorneys, or CPAs, for example, a professionally created headshot is recommended.
 Profile pictures should be consistent across your social platforms, although size requirements differ.
 We also establish a business page on each platform.
 For Facebook this is a requirement and only a business page has access to Insights analytics and advertising.
 It is also against Facebook's Terms of Service to use a personal page with commercial intent.
 And, while only "required" for Facebook, this is a best practice across all platforms and one that we firmly believe in.
 Next are platform-specific recommendations and considerations: Facebook: As the platform with the greatest number of members (1.6 billion and growing) we focus here first.
 Facebook should have a place in every business's social strategy.
 We thoroughly complete the “About” section with location, website, and phone number.
 For many of our client's businesses, we add store hours and, possibly, price range.
 Next we focus on page controls in the settings section.
 There are many options in the left navigation bar for Settings, but some of the most important are found in the first section – General: Visitor Posts: There are 3 options here: letting anyone directly post to your page; requiring review before posting, or disable posting for everyone.
 As your social media concierge we always allow unlimited business inquiries on your page.
 And, we make sure you are alerted as soon as these come in.
 Page moderation/profanity filters: we work with our clients to identify any keywords to suppress.
 Profanity filter is always "on" for our clients.
-Similar page suggestions: If a business page permits this section on their page, then those suggested businesses will appear on your page and you will appear [...]
+Similar page suggestions: If a business page permits this section on their page, then those suggested businesses will [...]

 If you are on social media, you need to take advantage of Facebook ads.
 There are plenty of agencies like Voy Media who are trained in Facebook Ads that can help your business grow their online presence.
 But don't just take our word for it, take a look at our results.
 For the month of January, we added Google Adwords into the mix and wanted to share performance results.
 First, the ads we ran were as similar as they could be given the ad requirements and/or constraints of each channel.
 That means that targeting, calls to action, and creative were all kept as closely aligned as possible to get a good read on the performance of each.
 The results?
 At first, we were blown away by the results: In every metric except Cost Per Click and Cost Per Conversion Facebook ads outperformed Google Adwords by close to 300%+.
 Conversion costs of the Facebook ads ran roughly 1/5 of what they cost using Google Adwords.
 But it really makes sense, doesn't it?
 For starters, Facebook offers very powerful behavioral targeting that's superb for segmentation based on actions.
 Plus, as a social platform, Facebook ad placements enable, or even encourage, digital "word of mouth" through Likes, comments, and shares.
 At the end of the day, if our end goal was simply to build our brand, then Google might have been a more cost-effective choice.
 But clearly, if your goal is conversions in a niche market, Facebook ads deliver the performance we want.
 Regardless of the online ad channel being used, it's important to note that twice as many ads were delivered to mobile devices than desktops.
 For our Facebook ads, the mobile clicks outperformed desktop by almost 400%!
 Want to optimize your digital ad spend for mobile and desktop?
 Give us a call, or schedule a review with one of our social media experts.
 We're doing just that for thousands of small businesses across the continent!